Lactation management service

 - Multiple births (twins, triplets)

 - Birth defects

-- Providing guidance when there is separation of mother and baby due to medical, work or educational needs.
+- Mothers and babies who are separated due to medical, work or educational needs.

-- Providing assistance with breast milk pumping, pump usage, management of breast milk collection and storage, and obtaining breast pumps for home use.
+- Mothers who need help with breast milk pumping, pump usage, management of breast milk collection and storage, and obtaining breast pumps for home use.

 The Lactation Management Service provides individual consultations Monday through Friday, and rotating Saturdays and Sundays.

 Children’s Hospital lactation consultants talk with mothers by phone, schedule a visit at the bedside and meet with families during a prenatal appointment if families are being seen through the Fetal Concerns Center of Wisconsin.
 A physician or nurse can order a prenatal, inpatient and outpatient consultation, or families can call (414) 266-1757 to leave a message for a lactation consultant.
 A consultant will automatically be paged when a message is left.

 The Lactation Management Service has double electric breast pumps available throughout the hospital for mothers to use.
 Pump rooms are available in the Neonatal Intensive Care Unit (NICU) and most inpatient units.
 The Children’s Hospital of Wisconsin Clinics Building has a breastfeeding room, which is located behind the information desk, that is available to families and staff.

 Breast pumps and other breastfeeding equipment are available for rental and purchase at the Skywalk Pharmacy, located in the Clinics Building, right off the second-floor skywalk.
 For information about the options, costs and hours, call (414) 266-1893.